 People who are addicted to hydrocodone may want to stop using, but are unsure of how to successfully detox from the substances.
 It’s important to know that with the help of detox services and addiction treatment programs, it is possible to stop taking opioids for good.

-At The Bluffs, we provide these treatment services in a compassionate, judgment-free rehab program.
-Medically assisted detox at The Bluffs offers a sense of comfort and support to patients undergoing opioid detox.
+At Vertava Health of Ohio, we provide these treatment services in a compassionate, judgment-free rehab program.
+Medically assisted detox at Vertava Health of Ohio offers a sense of comfort and support to patients undergoing opioid detox.
 Once a person’s body has cleared itself of hydrocodone, our staff provide a daily structure comprised of both traditional and alternative treatment therapies.
 These include individual and group counseling, MAT, and nature-based therapies.

 Hydrocodone addiction doesn’t have to get the last word for you or your loved one.
-To learn more about hydrocodone withdrawal and detox, or for more information on The Bluffs, contact a treatment specialist today.
+To learn more about hydrocodone withdrawal and detox, or for more information on Vertava Health of Ohio, contact a treatment specialist today.

 Centers for Disease Control — America’s Drug Overdose Epidemic: Data to Action

 National Institutes of Health, MedlinePlus — Hydrocodone